Hazel Dickens: Career

 During this time she also established a collaborative relationship with Alice Gerrard, who married Mike Seeger in 1970, and as "Hazel & Alice" recorded two albums for the Folkways label: Who's That Knocking (And Other Bluegrass Country Music) (1965) and Won't You Come & Sing for Me (1973).
 Dickens and Gerrard were bluegrass bandleaders at a time when the vast majority of bluegrass bands were led by men.
 Together, they recorded two additional albums on Rounder Records, but Hazel & Alice broke up in 1976 and Dickens pursued a solo career where her music and songwriting became more political.
+Hazel and Alice’s band, Strange Creek Singers recorded for the Arhoolie label.
+Mike Seeger, Tracy Schwarz, and Lamar Grier were also in the band.

 Dickens used her music to try and make a difference in the lives of non-unionized mine workers and feminists.
 Dickens started to write more about the lives of miners and wrote a song titled "Black Lung" about her brother, Thurman, who died from the disease.
 She wrote a song titled "Coal Mining Women" about the hardships women faced in the coal mining world.
 In 1978, Dickens performed at the Vandalia Gathering in Charleston, West Virginia, both solo and then with the former coal-miner turned musician, Carl Rutherford.
 Dickens began to be seen as an activist and a voice for the working people.

 She appeared in the Oscar-winning documentary Harlan County, USA, which centers on the struggle of the county's miners union against scab workers, wage rights, and health conditions; she contributed four songs to the film's soundtrack.
 She also appeared in the films Matewan and Songcatcher.

 Death

-In 2011 Dickens died in a Washington DC hospice from complications of pneumonia.
+In 2011, Dickens died in a Washington, D.C. hospice from complications of pneumonia.
+She was buried in Princeton, West Virginia at Roselawn Memorial Gardens.
 After her death, it was incorrectly reported in major media that she had been born on June 1, 1935, but her relatives and public records confirmed the earlier date of June 1, 1925.

-Stating that "music saves mountains," fans and supporters of Dickens' activism announced a special memorial, Tribute to West Virginia Music Legend Hazel Dickens at the Charleston, West Virginia Cultural Center on June 5, 2011.
+Stating that "music saves mountains", fans and supporters of Dickens's activism announced a special memorial, Tribute to West Virginia Music Legend Hazel Dickens at the Charleston, West Virginia, Cultural Center on June 5, 2011.